uosofkho/aaa/README.md

 ### Usage

-X-UI panel supports daily traffic notifications, panel login reminders, and other functions through the Telegram (Tg) robot.
+The web panel supports daily traffic notifications, panel login reminders, and other functions through the Telegram (Tg) robot.
 To use the Tg robot, you need to follow the specific application tutorial.
 Refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) to set the robot-related parameters in the panel background, including:

 - Tg robot Token